acorn-io/runtime/docs/docs/30-installation/02-options.md

 If an admin would rather manually manage the volume classes and not have these generated ones, then the `--manage-volume-classes` installation flag is available.
 The generated volume classes are not generated if this flag is used, and are deleted when the flag is set on an existing Acorn installation.
 If the flag is again switched off with `--manage-volume-classes=false`, then the volume classes will be generated again.

 ## Kubernetes NetworkPolicies
-By default, Acorn will automatically create and manage Kubernetes [NetworkPolicies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) to isolate Acorn projects on the network level.
-This behavior can be disabled by passing `--network-policies=false` to `acorn install`, and can later be re-enabled by passing `--network-policies=true`.
+Acorn can automatically create and manage Kubernetes [NetworkPolicies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) to isolate Acorn projects on the network level.
+This behavior can be enabled by passing `--network-policies=true` to `acorn install`, and can later be disabled by passing `--network-policies=false`.

-By default, Acorn workloads that publish ports that use HTTP will be allowed to receive traffic from internal (other pods in the cluster) and external (through the cluster's ingress) sources.
+When NetworkPolicies are enabled, Acorn workloads that publish ports that use HTTP will be allowed to receive traffic from internal (other pods in the cluster) and external (through the cluster's ingress) sources.
 To secure this further, you can require all traffic to Acorn workloads flow through your ingress by specifying the `--ingress-controller-namespace` parameter during installation.

 To allow traffic from a specific namespace to all Acorn apps in the cluster, use `--allow-traffic-from-namespace=<namespace>`.
 This is useful if there is a monitoring namespace, for example, that needs to be able to connect to all the pods created by Acorn in order to scrape metrics.